maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `TAB` is a pseudo-function, normally used only in `PRINT` statements.
 This is used to line up output in tabular format, by specifying the same *aexp* for values that should be aligned.

 In most dialects, `TAB` does not return a value; instead, it directly advances the cursor to the column given by *aexp* and returns nothing.
 For instance, in MS dialects, `A$=TAB(10)` will return a syntax error when run.
 In RetroBASIC, `TAB` *does* return a string, one containing enough spaces to advance from the current `POS` to the indicated column.

 #### Variations:

 In Apple's Integer BASIC, `TAB` is a statement, not a function.
 To advance the cursor to column 10 and print "HELLO", one uses `TAB 10:PRINT "HELLO"`.
 By any measure, this is a more correct syntax.

-This is not currently supported.
+#### Examples:

+    10 FOR I=1 TO 4
+    20 PRINT I;
+    30 FOR J=1 TO 3
+    40 PRINT TAB(J * 10);J;
+    50 NEXT J
+    60 PRINT
+    70 NEXT I

+Produces:

+     1         1         2         3
+     2         1         2         3
+     3         1         2         3
+     4         1         2         3

+#### Availability:

+Support for Integer BASIC style TAB statements was added in 1.9.1

 <!-- TOC --><a name="timedexp-and-timeaexp"></a>
 ### `TIME`{(*dexp*)} and `TIME=`*aexp*